Capital punishment by the United States federal government: Since 2019

+Most of the federal death row inmates are imprisoned at United States Penitentiary, Terre Haute (USP Terre Haute) in Terre Haute, Indiana.
+As of 2024, due to security concerns, death row inmate Dzhokhar Tsarnaev is held at the United States Penitentiary Florence Administrative Maximum Facility (ADX Florence) in Florence, Colorado.
+Federal Medical Center, Carswell (FMC Carswell), located at Naval Air Station Joint Reserve Base Fort Worth just west of Fort Worth, Texas, has previously housed women who were on federal death row.
+Forty people have had their sentences commuted to life in prison: one by President Bill Clinton in 2001, two in 2017 by President Barack Obama, who commuted one death sentence handed down by a civilian federal district court and another issued by a military court-martial and 37 by President Joe Biden in December 2024.

+The inmates who did not receive President Biden's commutations were Dylann Roof, Robert Gregory Bowers, and Dzhokhar Tsarnaev.
+Two death row inmates, Shannon Agofsky and Len Davis, asked a U.S. district court to reject their commutations because, according to CNN and The Indian Express, they believe that being commuted would hinder their efforts to prove their innocence.
+It is not yet known whether or not the inmates will have their commutations rejected, though the Justice Department and DPIC director Robin Maher have argued that the President's commutation power is absolute, thus preventing rejection of commutations.

 Legal process

 Sentencing

 In the federal system, the final decision to seek the death penalty rests with the United States Attorney General.
-This differs from states, where local prosecutors have the final say with no involvement from the state attorney general.
+This differs from most states, where local prosecutors have the final say with no involvement from the state attorney general.

 The sentence is decided by the jury and must be unanimous.
 Sentences of death handed down by a jury cannot be rejected by the judge.

-In case of a hung jury during the penalty phase of the trial, a life sentence is issued, even if a single juror opposed death (there is no retrial).
+In case of a hung jury during the penalty phase of the trial, a sentence of life imprisonment without the possibility of early release must be issued, even if a single juror opposed death (there is no retrial).

 Appeals and clemency

 While death row inmates sentenced by state governments may appeal to both state courts and federal courts, federal death row inmates have to appeal directly to federal courts.

 The power of clemency and pardon belongs to the President of the United States.